rhelgason/self-balancing-trees/README.md

   <img src="https://github.com/rhelgason/self-balancing-trees/blob/main/img/avl_tree.png" alt="avl tree"/>
 </p>

 For every tree node in an AVL tree, the height of its two subtrees differ by no more than one.
 If this property ever becomes false during insertion or deletion, a series of rotations are performed to make the property true again.
-AVL trees are generally often slower during insertions and deletions because they perform ensure such strict balancing, but this guarantees optimal performance when searching for tree nodes.
+AVL trees are generally slower during insertions and deletions because they perform ensure such strict balancing, but this guarantees optimal performance when searching for tree nodes.

 ### [Red-Black Tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree)